Esri/samples-geometry-api-java/README.md

 A collection of samples for the [Esri Java Geometry Library] (https://github.com/Esri/geometry-api-java)

-## Features
-Provides code samples for the Esri Java Geometry Library.

 ## Instructions
 Start out by navigating to samples and following the instructions provided with each sample.